April 1 (Int'l Applicants)

 6. Scores on the Graduate Record Exam (GRE)

-(Please note: The GRE requirement will be waived for any graduate who has received a Bachelors of Science in Computer Science & Software Engineering OR the Graduate Certificate in Software Design & Development from the Computing & Software Systems Division at UW Bothell.
-This waiver applies to UW Bothell graduates only.)
+(Please note: The GRE requirement will be waived for any applicant who has received the Bachelors of Science in Computer Science & Software Engineering OR the Graduate Certificate in Software Design & Development from the Computing & Software Systems Division at UW Bothell.)

-All applicants will be required to submit scores on the GRE General Exam.
+All applicants, except as noted in the preceding paragraph, will be required to submit scores on the GRE General Exam.
 No subject test is required.
 Applicants need to have ETS send scores electronically to Institution code 4854 (University of Washington).
 Mailed copies of score reports are not considered official.
 Scores are valid five years from test date; applicants with scores older than five years are encouraged to contact the CSS office at email@example.com.
 We recommend scheduling the GRE early in the year in order to have your scores arrive prior to application deadline.
 There is no minimum score for the GRE.

 Please note: GRE scores must be received electronically by the University of Washington.
 Mailed GRE scores will not be viewed as official.